mrbug0611/Hello-Living/README.md

-# Hello-Python_Bug
+# Hello-Python_pretend_login
-Hosts the various projects of the user mr.bug0611
+This is a pretend login system that works through the system terminal it stores the username and password into a .txt file